Louis-He/ug_connection/README.md

 ![](https://img.shields.io/badge/Script-sh-blue.svg)
 ![](https://img.shields.io/badge/License-MIT-blue.svg)

-MAC OS X and expect installed Linux Systems Only。Windows Systems are not supported。
+MAC OS X and expect installed Linux Systems Only.
+Windows Systems are not supported.

-If you are a windows user, please check @junhaoliao/UG_Remote： https://github.com/junhaoliao/UG_Remote
+If you are a windows user, please check @junhaoliao/UG_Remote: https://github.com/junhaoliao/UG_Remote

 ### Configuration when you first use！！！
 1. cd to the directory containing connect_ug.sh。
-2. Open start_vnc.sh and establish_vnc_turnal.sh using text editor and change the setting in the first few lines，including "set user USERNAMEHERE" and "set passwd PWHERE".
+2. Open start_vnc.sh and establish_vnc_turnal.sh using text editor and change the setting in the first few lines, including "set user USERNAMEHERE" and "set passwd PWHERE".
 USERNAMEHERE should be your UTORid, PWHERE should be the password to your ugsystem.
 Save and exit after you change USERNAMEHERE and PWHERE.
 You do NOT need to change anything else.
-3. Done configuration。
+3. Done configuration.

 ### How to use the script？
 1. Open terminal，cd to the directory containing connect_ug.sh.
-2. Enter```sh connect_ug.sh```to run the. script。
+2. Enter```sh connect_ug.sh```to run the. script.
 3. Two new terminal windows will pop.
 First you will see the window written"```enter an id to ug computer: ```"(Auto Focus)。
 4. Enter the id of the computer you want to login and enter，ie：180.
-5. Wait until the connection is fully done。
+5. Wait until the connection is fully done.
-6. Check the information of the VNC conncection，please check some important places： ie：
+6. Check the information of the VNC conncection，please check some important places:
+ie:
 ```
 To Connect via Linux/Mac (without 'vncviewer')
 ==============================================